Rafael Devers Player Props: Red Sox vs. Reds

 Rafael Devers At The Plate

-- Devers leads Boston in total hits (50) this season while batting .246 with 25 extra-base hits.

-- Among qualifying hitters in MLB play, he ranks 103rd in batting average, 150th in on-base percentage, and 34th in slugging.
+- Among the qualified hitters in MLB action, he ranks 103rd in batting average, 148th in on-base percentage, and 34th in slugging.

-- In 49.0% of his games this year, Devers has driven in at least one run.
-In 12 of those games (23.5%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.
+- Devers has had at least one RBI in 50.0% of his games this season (26 of 52), with two or more RBI 12 times (23.1%).
+He has also accounted for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.